rockysnow7/rockysnow7.github.io/posts/misc/epq.md

 give certain kinds of outputs given certain kinds of inputs by comparing its actual output with what the "correct" output would have been, and then changing its weights and biases to get closer to the correct output.
-If repeated many times with a wide range of training input data, the neural network can reliably give outputs following some intended pattern.
-In our case, the input will be a position on a chessboard, and the output will be a number representing who is currently winning the game (the evaluation).
+If repeated many times with a wide range of training input and output data, the neural network can reliably give outputs following some intended pattern.
+In our case, the input will be a position on a chessboard, and the output will be a number representing who is currently winning the game and by how much (the evaluation).

+In all engines, the neural network will be trained in the same way: the engine plays a game against itself, storing every position seen during the game, and finally stores the outcome of the game (white wins as \\( 1 \\), a draw as \\( 0 \\), black wins as \\( -1 \\)).
+It then trains the neural network (by the process described above) with each position from the game as the input training data, and the outcome of the game as the output training data.
+Repeated with many training games, this results in the neural network being able to roughly predict which side is winning in a given position.

+The minimax search and pruning algorithms are much simpler, as there are many resources available on how to implement them efficiently.
+As mentioned in Section 3, ProbCut uses values found through statistical analysis of previous games.
+This statistical analysis is complex and beyond the scope and subject of this project, and so I used values found in the original 1995 paper[^7] which introduced ProbCut.

-### 6. Results
+### 6. Results and Conclusions

-### 7. Conclusions

-### Footnotes and Further Reading
+### 7. Footnotes and Further Reading

 [^1]: El Ajedrecista was an automaton capable of playing three-piece endgames perfectly: <https://en.wikipedia.org/wiki/El_Ajedrecista>.
 [^2]: The minimax search builds a *search tree*, and so to remove positions we must *prune* the tree.